5 Quick Tips to Improve Your LinkedIn Presence

 If the roles you are looking for include requirements in certain software, of programmes, make sure that you are sure to include these skills in your list.

 Provide examples of your skills and experience.

 So you’ve demonstrated your suitability for the role you want, through your amazing skillsets.

-4. Ask for endorsements
+4. Ask for endorsements, and recommendations

 Now is your chance to demonstrate how skilful you are in these proficiencies, by asking your 1st degree connections to vouch for you.

 Recommendations are a fantastic way to show off great references to anyone who is having a look at your profile.
 Searching for positive reviews is something we do for most investments we make in our life, and this doesn't change when looking for a potential future colleague.

 Endorsements are a great additional tools that add depth to your written references on LinkedIn whilst providing a quick way for potential recruiters and your contacts alike to show where your expertise lie.